qdu-bioinfo/ISI/README.md

 ## Introduction

-A novel Ideal Skin Index (ISI) that fuses multimodal data of facial images, microbiome signatures, and host skin phenotypic characteristics through a deep learning-based framework enables a more comprehensive and quantitative assessment of facial skin conditions.
+The skin microecology plays a vital role in maintaining cutaneous health and is intricately linked to host skin phenotypes.
+However, there remains a lack of precise and quantitative biomarkers for evaluating skin health conditions, making it challenging to identify individuals at potential risk of microecological imbalance.
+To enable a more holistic and quantitative assessment of facial skin status, we developed a novel Ideal Skin Index (ISI) that fuses multi-modal data of facial images, microbiome profiles, and host skin phenotype features by a deep learning-based framework.
+Importantly, ISI identified individuals with outwardly healthy facial appearance but significant underlying microbial dysbiosis conditions that conventional diagnostic approaches often overlook.
+This work enables the detection of such hidden risks, offering new avenues for individualized facial skin health assessment, precision dermatology, and microbiome-informed aesthetic interventions.

 - "data" folder : contains multimodal data
   - microbiome.csv : microbiome features